-As members of the academic community, academic librarians do a number of key things: communicate knowledge, discover knowledge, preserve knowledge, and apply knowledge.
+As members of the academic community, academic librarians engage in a number of key areas: communicating knowledge, discovering knowledge, sharing knowledge, preserving knowledge, creating knowledge, and applying knowledge.
 Academic librarians also play a preeminent role in the provision of knowledge for students, scholars, and society at large.

 The Committees shall consider the type, scope, and impact of the research or other creative work, and consider both the evidence offered by the candidate and that solicited from external referees at other research institutions.
 The dossiers of candidates must demonstrate a strong record of publication.
-The faculty member’s degree of responsibility for jointly produced scholarship and creative works shall be considered in the evaluation.

-Research may be theoretical or applied, and may be specific to the fields of library science and information studies or may pertain to a disciplinary area to which the faculty member brings particular expertise.
+Research may be theoretical or applied and may be specific to the fields of library and information science or may pertain to a disciplinary area to which the faculty member brings particular expertise.
 Methodologies shall be appropriate to the type of research conducted.
+Research that leads to public engagement activities shall also be considered in the evaluation of the candidate’s research impact.
 Both single- and multi-authored publications are a strong part of the tradition in librarianship.
+The faculty member’s degree of responsibility for jointly produced scholarship and creative works shall be noted by the candidate and considered in the evaluation.
 There is no standard pattern for the order of authors in multi-authored works.

 Research publications will be considered as part of the tenure review when they meet the following criteria:

 - Articles, books, chapters, or other monographic material when the final manuscript has been accepted by the publisher.